 "I felt I had a chance (to play) as long as I worked hard, as long as I did my job, did what coach wanted, then I'd play," Pagan said.

 The hope is that Pagan's presence can help to shore up an IU offensive line that hasn't lived up to expectations during the first six weeks of the season.
 Most expected improved play from the unit since five members of the "Seven Blocks of Limestone" were now in the starting lineup, but the unit as a hole has had its share of issues.

-’s offense is averaging only 15.0 points per game in those three losses, and it is producing only 111.0 rushing yards per game.
+The problems have been particularly apparent since conference play opened.
+Indiana's offense is averaging only 15.0 points per game in those three losses, and it is producing only 111.0 rushing yards per game.

 It's a lot to ask of a true freshman to step in and somehow remedy those issues, and Pagan admits that the biggest challenge has been dealing with the speed of players on the collegiate level.
 But the St. Patrick's H.S. product doesn't seem awed by his role either.

 "When I was on the sidelines (before entering against Iowa for the first time) I was nervous, but when I got out there and he called ‘hike', I was in the flow," Pagan said.

 Keep up with the Hoosiers for less than $10 per month!!
 Sign up for a 7-day Free Trial to HoosierNation.com to what you've been missing.
 You'll get recruiting updates, recruit videos, expert commentary, breaking news - everything you need from HoosierNation.com!!
 Try it for seven days...FOR FREE!!